kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/80-link-between-pages.md

 # Link between pages
-* We only manually change pages
+* Currently, we only manually change pages by putting in the URL
-* And when we do we get the full page refresh
+* And when we do we get the **full page refresh**
+  - That full page refresh means we are communicating with the **server**
-* The whole point of client side routing is to avoid page refreshes
+  - The whole point of client side routing is to avoid page refreshes and do everything from the client side router - not the server router
+  - We will use Links to get this done

 ## Add link traditional way
-`app.js`
+* We'll add a link on the 404 page to take us to the home page `app.js`

 ```